 Shoulder arthritis, dislocations, fractures, and other types of damage can become a long-term disability unless you get the right treatment.
 Empathetic and knowledgeable orthopaedic surgeon Dr. Jonathan Frank, MD, offers non-surgical treatments and advanced minimally invasive shoulder solutions to help you regain full use of your shoulder joint.
-Call the office in Beverly Hills, California, or click the online scheduler today.
+Call the office in West Hollywood, California, or click the online scheduler today.

 Degenerative conditions and injuries are both common in the shoulder joint, causing conditions such as:

 Shoulder problems can arise suddenly, like labral tears, or develop slowly, like osteoarthritis.
 Regardless of how and when the problems started, the shoulder joint often struggles to heal without medical intervention.

 Shoulder pain requires treatment in the following situations.

 Shoulder pain isn’t a normal part of aging.
 It’s a strong indicator that you have some type of damage within the joint, so using an already-weakened shoulder can make a bad situation worse.
 Rest your shoulder as much as possible until you see Dr. Frank.

 Dr. Frank strongly believes in protecting and preserving your native joints (your natural joint) whenever possible.
 One way to do so is injectable precision medicine approaches that use biological substances (like healing cells) with potent healing powers.